zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_ops.md

 Div operator /.

 This operation is not really working as a quantized operation.
-It just works when things got fused, as in e.g. Act(x) = 1000 / (x + 42))
+It just works when things got fused, as in e.g., Act(x) = 1000 / (x + 42))

 ______________________________________________________________________